0x78f1935/PyNance-Webinterface/docs/index.md

 ## <a name="install-configuration"></a>Configuration

-Outside the normal configuration described [here](#pynance-config) there are still a couple of variables to play with. <span style="color:yellow">The following files contain a variable called `DEBUG` which are required to be `False` when building the production environment.</span> This is imporant.
+Outside the normal configuration described [here](#pynance-config) there are still a couple of variables to play with. <span style="color:orange">The following files contain a variable called `DEBUG` which are required to be `False` when building the production environment.</span> This is imporant.
 Otherwise your docker build will fail.

  - /pynance-webinterface/listener.py
  - /pynance-webinterface/backend/config/\_\_init\_\_.py